openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 This formula code will work the same if there is one Person or three or three million in the modelled situation.
 Formulas always receive as their first parameter an array of the [entity](./50_entities.md) on which they operate (e.g. *n* Person, Household…) and they should return an array of the same length.

-Most of the time, formulas will refer to other variables and Numpy will do the appropriate computation without you even noticing:
+Most of the time, formulas will refer to other variables and NumPy will do the appropriate computation without you even noticing:

 ```py
 def formula(persons, period, parameters):